peyo/otio/README.md

 ### iOS App

-1. Open the `vibes.xcodeproj` in Xcode.
+1. Open the `puls.xcodeproj` in Xcode.
 2. Ensure you have the latest version of Xcode and the necessary iOS SDK.
 3. Run the app on a simulator or a physical device.